How to Get Second Citizenship for Children

 And if you’re going to go out of your way to travel to a country where you don’t normally live just to give birth there so your child can obtain citizenship through the laws of jus soli, there are better countries – like Brazil, Argentina, Mexico, Panama, or even Canada – that offer the same thing.

-A Second Citizenship for Your Children
+Get a Second Citizenship for Your Children

 Where you go and how you apply for a second citizenship is going to change based on your individual situation.
-If you are going to go the citizenship by investment route, Dominica may be the best option if you plan on having children in the future.
+If you are going to go the citizenshipby investment route, Dominica may be the best option if you plan on having children in the future.

 However, if you’re planning on getting your children citizenship through birthright, Dominica or St. Lucia are not going to be the most attractive options.
 There are other options for getting a stronger passport through birth tourism than going through one of these countries.

 If you already have children, you can certainly include them in any applications you’re working on.
-Whether it be by investment, descent, or naturalization, bring them along with you.

 If you’re planning on having children in the future, however, you might need to do some planning to make sure that your strategy won’t cost you more money than it should and to make sure you’re taking advantage of the best opportunities available.